newjersey/feedback-widget/README.md

 ></script>
 ```

 2. Render the feedback widget by adding the following tag in your HTML (likely at the bottom of the page).
-It's just like using any other HTML tag.
+It's like using any other HTML tag.

 ```html
 <feedback-widget